Dokk1: Art

 In the planning for the project, 1% of the cost was set aside for art and decoration.
 Above the central staircase in the library hangs a large bronze pipe bell designed by Kirstine Roepstorff.
 It is 7.5 m long, 80 cm wide and weighs close to 3 tonne.
 The bell is connected to the Aarhus University Hospital where parents can push a button to activate it when their newborns have been successfully delivered.
-Outside, below the central staircase and in the ceiling of the underground carpark, is another large art installation, known as Magic Mushrooms.
-Invented by the Berlin-based art-cooperative Elmgreen & Dragset, Magic Mushrooms consists of a 300 m2 downscaled 1:100 model of an imaginary city, turned upside down.
+Outside, below the central staircase and in the ceiling of the underground carpark, is another large art installation, known as "Magic Mushroom"s.
+Invented by the Berlin-based art-cooperative Elmgreen & Dragset, "Magic Mushrooms" consists of a 300 m2 downscaled 1:100 model of an imaginary city, turned upside down.

 Playgrounds

 A four section outside playground adorns the broad encircling concrete deck.
 Known as Kloden (The Globe), each section represents various cultures and regions of the world.
 In the south there is a jungle, a large ape and drawings reminiscent of Egypthian hieroglyphs; all representing the African continent.
 In the East is an Asian dragon and a 6 m bear, representing Russia and Eastern Europe.
-White wooden platforms fastened on heavy springs are imitating floating sheets of ice from the Arctic in the northern section and a large wooden eagle at an erupting vulcano represents Iceland and the American continent in the west.
+White wooden platforms fastened on heavy springs are imitating floating sheets of ice from the Arctic in the northern section and a large wooden eagle at an erupting volcano represents Iceland and the American continent in the west.